vanhoangkha/workshop-studio/README.md

 📝 *Comprehensive guide to modern workshop development* 🔄 *From legacy Hugo to cutting-edge Workshop Studio*
-💡 *Best practices, tools, và real-world examples*
+💡 *Best practices, tools, and real-world examples*

 📧 *Questions?
 Contact: khavan.work@gmail.com*
 ⭐ *Star this repository if it helps your workshop journey!*